Xxnobody/Binding-of-Isaac-Coop-Enhanced/README.md

 #### Treasure Pedestals
 Due to how some treasure rooms are laid out, the item pedestals may end up having weird/inaccessible placement.
 I've put many safety checks in to try and avoid this, but some rooms just need to be manually edited.
 There are API functions/callbacks added to do this and can be easily implemented with 10 minutes of work.

+## Known Issues:
+These issues are either being worked on or are unfixable due to mod API limitations.
+- **Fortune Banners**: The Co-op HUD is hidden whenever a Fortune text banner pops up on the screen.
+Until the API callback allows getting fortune text.

 ## Required Mods
 Some mods are required to get the full experience, some are just required.